mcruzdev/kafkamoon/README.md

 > [!NOTE]
 > This README documentation contains information on how to run the Kafkamoon application locally using Docker or
 > Kubernetes.
-> If you want to see all the information about the decisions made in this project, see the official documentation.
+> If you want to see all the information about the decisions made in this project, [see here](https://docs.platformoon.com/#/explanation/README).

 ## Table of Contents